Stringy Neapolitan Gattò. Original step-by-step recipe

 Neapolitan Gattò Original Recipe

-• Important: since the gattò is very stringy, after you have taken it out of the oven, wait 20 minutes before serving it.
+• Important: because the gattò is very stringy, after you’ve taken it out of the oven, wait 20 minutes before serving it.

 • Neapolitan Gattò Original Recipe